-Moreover, she was involved in the analysis of cost and financing aspects of Community Renewable Energy Projects in Germany and Denmark for the IEA Renewable Energy Technology Deployment (IEA-RETD), as well as the development of strategies and solutions for the uptake of new wind energy technologies on the basis of an assessment of possible barriers for the European Commission (Directorate-General for Energy).
-She also contributed to the midterm-evaluation of the Renewable Energy Directive driven by REFIT on behalf of the European Commission (Directorate-General for Energy) and provided scientific support in the areas of renewable energies and combined heat and power for the Federal Ministry for Economic Affairs and Energy (BMWi).
+Moreover, she was involved in the analysis of cost and financing aspects of Community Renewable Energy Projects in Germany and Denmark for the IEA Renewable Energy Technology Deployment (IEA-RETD), institutional aspects of the implementation of the European Network Codes in Germany for the BMWi, and the development of strategies and solutions for the uptake of new wind energy technologies on the basis of an assessment of possible barriers for the European Commission (DG Energy).
+She also contributed to the midterm-evaluation of the Renewable Energy Directive driven by REFIT on behalf of the European Commission (DG Energy) and provided scientific support in the areas of renewable energies and combined heat and power for the Federal Ministry for Economic Affairs and Energy (BMWi).

-Her previous work with Ecologic Institute concentrated on projects on the Renewable Energy Sources Act (Erneuerbare-Energien-Gesetz (EEG)), public acceptance of Renewable Energy and the implementation of the European Emissions Trading Directive.
+Her previous work with Ecologic Institute concentrated on projects on the Renewable Energy Sources Act (Erneuerbare-Energien-Gesetz (EEG)), public acceptance of renewable energy and the implementation of the European Emissions Trading Directive.

-From 2007 to 2010, Christine Lucha worked as a lawyer and mediator for the Clearingstelle EEG, an organization established in accordance with the Renewable Energy Sources Act (EEG) and commissioned and funded then by the Federal Ministry for the Environment, Nature and Nuclear Safety (BMU) but now by the Federal Ministry for Economic Affairs and Energy (BMWi).
-She applied her abilities as a mediator in dispute settlement procedures and guided and moderated a variety of proceedings and events of the Clearingstelle EEG.
-She was also managing director of RELAW GmbH, the executing organisation of the Clearingstelle EEG.
+From 2007 to 2010, Christine Lucha worked as a lawyer and mediator for the Clearingstelle EEG|KWKG, an organisation established in accordance with the Renewable Energy Sources Act (EEG) and commissioned and funded then by the Federal Ministry for the Environment, Nature and Nuclear Safety (BMU) but now by the Federal Ministry for Economic Affairs and Energy (BMWi).
+She applied her abilities as a mediator in dispute settlement procedures and guided and moderated a variety of proceedings and events of the Clearingstelle EEG|KWKG.
+She was also managing director of RELAW GmbH, the executing organisation of the Clearingstelle EEG|KWKG.

 She holds a Master's degree in energy management from the University of Koblenz-Landau.
-She wrote her master thesis in Aalborg (Denmark) on optimizing the share of renewable energy in electricity systems in the European Union [pdf, 632 kB, English].
+She wrote her Master's thesis in Aalborg (Denmark) on optimizing the share of renewable energy in electricity systems in the European Union [pdf, 632 kB, English].
 Christine Lucha studied law at the Universities of Freiburg and Coimbra (Portugal), specializing in European and national environmental law.